dzervoudakes/react-scaffolder/README.md

 npm install -g generator-react-scaffolder
 ```

-### Scaffold a New React+Webpack Template
+### Scaffold a New React Template

+You will be prompted to enter the name of your application at this step.

 ```
 yo react-scaffolder
 ```

-You will be prompted to enter the name of your application ... and that's it!
-The scaffolding for your shiny new React application will be generated in the resulting directory matching the application name you entered.

 ## Build Options

-The generator can create a TypeScript application template as well if that is your preference.
+Generate a new template with TypeScript:

 ```
 yo react-scaffolder --typescript